Gekkio/sbt-jrebel-plugin/README.md

 **Make sure you run sbt with JRebel agent enabled**

-First, add the maven repository and the plugin declaration to project/plugins.sbt:
+First, add the maven repository and the plugin declaration to project/plugins.sbt or project/plugins/build.sbt (both will work but the former is recommended SBT 0.11+):

 	resolvers += "Jawsy.fi M2 releases" at "http://oss.jawsy.fi/maven2/releases"